The 15 Best Yoga Poses to Build Better Balance

 2. Hip Alignment

-A tilted pelvis can really affect your balance.
-Get familiar with closed vs open hips in yoga and always check to make sure yours are level and facing the right direction.
+A tilted pelvis makes balancing much harder.
+Get familiar with closed vs open hips in yoga and always check that your hip points are level and facing the right direction.

 3. Responsive Legs

-Some styles of yoga teach you to lock your knees in standing postures, but a slightly bent knee allows your body to make the continuous adjustments that contribute to better balancing.
+Some styles of yoga teach you to lock your knees in standing postures, but a slight bend in the knee allows your body to make the continuous adjustments that contribute to better balance.

 4. Wider is More Stable